Mobile impurity coupled to correlated lattice bosons: Experimental realization

-Single-site–resolved imaging with quantum gas microscopes provides direct access to the real-space observables introduced in this work~\cite{BakrScience2010,ShersonNature2010,FukuharaNatPhys2013}.
-In particular, the impurity-centered correlator $C_{\mathrm{ib}}(\mathbf R)$ can be reconstructed from conditional density maps by post-selecting snapshots in which the impurity is found at position $\mathbf r_{\mathrm{imp}}$ and averaging the bath occupation at $\mathbf r_{\mathrm{imp}}+\mathbf R$.
+Single-site--resolved imaging with quantum gas microscopes provides direct access to the real-space observables introduced in this work~\cite{BakrScience2010,ShersonNature2010,FukuharaNatPhys2013}.
+In particular, the impurity-centered correlator $C_{\mathrm{ib}}(\mathbf r)$ can be reconstructed from conditional density maps by post-selecting snapshots in which the impurity is found at position $\mathbf r_{\mathrm{imp}}$ and averaging the bath occupation at $\mathbf r_{\mathrm{imp}}+\mathbf r$.
 Radial integration of these maps yields the cumulative deformation $\Delta N(R)$, directly visualizing the formation of depletion bubbles or bound clusters around the impurity.
-Moreover, repeated preparation and readout of the impurity trajectory would allow one to access winding-number statistics and thereby probe the crossover from coherent motion to localized defects.
+Moreover, repeated preparation and readout of the impurity trajectory would allow one to access winding-number statistics and thereby probe the crossover from coherent motion to self-trapping into defect-bound states.

-Taken together, the combination of tunable lattice depth, controllable interspecies interactions, and single-site readout provides a realistic experimental route to explore all impurity regimes identified in our QMC study: from mobile light polarons through heavy polarons to saturated bubbles (for repulsive impurity--bath couplings) or bound clusters (for attractive couplings) in the superfluid bath, and from nearly free defects to fully localized vacancy- or particle-like defects in the Mott-insulating regime.
+Taken together, the combination of tunable lattice depth, controllable interspecies interactions, and single-site readout provides a realistic experimental route to explore all impurity regimes identified in our QMC study: from mobile light polarons through heavy polarons to saturated bubbles (for repulsive impurity--bath couplings) or bound clusters (for attractive couplings) in the superfluid bath, and from nearly free defects to fully self-trapped vacancy- or particle-like defects in the Mott-insulating regime.